TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 <img src="images/lilygo_tdisplay_top_2_t.png" width="90%" height="90%" />

 ### Eight Prime-Time GPIOs + Four Input-Only
 Below are the *always-safe GPIOs* available on any *ESP32S*.
-The board uses two of these for the built-in display, one to measure the battery voltage, and one for a built-in push button.
+The board uses two of these for the built-in display, one to measure the battery voltage, and one for the right built-in push button.

+> [!NOTE]
+> The left push button is connected to *GPIO0* and is *low active*: when pressed, it connects to *GND*.
+Otherwise, it is *pulled up*.
+If you hold this button during power-on, the ROM bootloader is launched (so the button serves as classic *boot button*).
+Once your firmware takes control, *GPIO0* can be freely used, and when you configure it as *input*, it will be *low* when the left button is pressed, otherwise *high*.

 | GPIO | Modes | Exposed? | Remark |